 Hardware: In the studio my workstation is a personally built Intel-powered, liquid cooled, quad-core PC tower.
 It’s currently clocked at a conservative 4.4GHz, drives multiple color-calibrated monitors (lead photo), and houses a RAID array large enough to eliminate the need for a separate file server.
 Communication and general office needs are handled by Google for Work, with weekly on-site and monthly off-site backups of all data.

-In the field I use a custom modified ASUS X202E with enough solid-state storage to back up my cameras on a multi-week expedition.
+In the field I use a custom built ASUS X202E with enough solid-state storage to back up my cameras on a multi-week expedition.
 It’s small enough to hide under a magazine, fast enough to handle photo retouching, and durable enough to survive the torture I put it through.
 I also carry an external drive with a complete archive of all the data I have stored in the studio.

 Software: I run Windows 10—it’s everything that makes Windows great harnessed beneath everything that makes an iPad a pleasure to use.
 My go-to software includes the Adobe Creative Cloud (Lightroom, Photoshop, InDesign, and Illustrator), Google Chrome, Edit Plus, and FileZilla.
 Evernote and Trello help keep me organized.
 I also use StarStaX for automating my star trail workflow.